labex-labs/open-source-labs/python/python-mastery/lab-ex2-6-first-class-objects/en/step2.md

 {'name': 'CAT', 'shares': 150, 'price': 83.44}
 ```

+This output shows the first three records from the portfolio data, with the data types correctly converted.

-Let's also try it with the CTA bus data:
+Let's also try our function with the CTA bus data.
+The CTA bus data is another CSV file that contains information about bus routes, dates, day types, and the number of rides.

 ```python
 rows = reader.read_csv_as_dicts('ctabus.csv', [str, str, str, int])